TamerinTECH/claude-code-images-mcp/README.md

 ![Claude Code Image Generation Workflow](assets/claude-mcp-workflow.png)

 A local MCP server that lets Claude Code (or other tools) to generate and save images directly into your project, while you vibe code.
-It connects to Azure OpenAI or other providers, my preferred model is Flux 1.1 Pro, you can also use gpt-image-1 or extend the code for other models.
+It connects to **Google Gemini (Nano Banana)** by default, or Azure OpenAI as an alternative.
+Gemini is fast, has a generous free tier, and works great for most use cases.
+Azure supports Flux 1.1 Pro and gpt-image-1 if you need more control.

 ## What it is, and why it helps